 Don’t drink and cycle

 If you do, you will be unpredictable and cycle without paying much attention to your surroundings.
 If you do that, you become a hazard to anyone around you, including cars and pedestrians.
-So, if you want to have some beers, leave your bike locked somewhere or take it home.
+So, leave your bike locked or take it home if you want to have some beers.

-This was back in 2013 and I went to a bar in Kreuzberg by bike, and I started having some beers, and I completely forgot that I was by bicycle.
+This was back in 2013 when I went to a bar in Kreuzberg by bike, started having some beers, and completely forgot that I was by bicycle.
 A couple of hours later, I took the bike home, and I have no memory of cycling 4 km to my house.

-If you liked what I wrote here, you’ll probably enjoy what I wrote about cycling in Berlin a couple of years ago.
-There is even an article about what I carry around with me when I cycle.
+If you liked what I wrote here, you’d probably enjoy what I wrote about cycling in Berlin a couple of years ago.
+There is an article about what I carry around when I cycle.